Leaflet/Leaflet/CONTRIBUTING.md

 The source javascript code for Leaflet is a few dozen files, in the `src/` directory.
 But normally, Leaflet is loaded in a web browser as just one javascript file.

-In order to create this file, run `npm run-script rollup` or `yarn run rollup`.
+In order to create this file, run `npm run rollup` or `yarn run rollup`.

 You'll find `dist/leaflet-src.js` and `dist/leaflet.js`.
 The difference is that `dist/leaflet-src.js` has sourcemaps and it's not uglified, so it's better for